Welcome to Grand National Trends!

 *Top five finish in line with most online bookies each-way terms

-Putting some statistics to the above, I have a 31% success rate in tipping a winner, and a ‘place’ rate of 27% over thirteen years of doing this.
+Putting some statistics to the above, I have a 29% success rate in tipping a winner, and a ‘place’ rate of 26% over fourteen years of doing this.

-More importantly, the shortlist of (typically around 10) trend hitters has been pretty effective over the past two years.
+More importantly, the shortlist of (typically around 10) trend hitters has been pretty effective over the past three years.

 In 2017, I managed to shortlist six of the first seven home, missing the winner One For Arthur on one arbitrary pointer (since removed from my analysis).